-But before you call a contractor, it’s a good idea to make sure your planned improvements can add to the current value (or future sales price) of your home.
+But before you call a contractor, it’s a good idea to make sure your planned improvements can add to the current value (or future sale price) of your home.
 Here are five home improvements appraisers say can increase your home’s value the most.

 1. Updating Your Kitchen

 According to Nathalie Roy-Patenaude, the Director of Professional Practice at the Appraisal Institute of Canada, kitchen renovations can give you good bang for your buck.
-“Buyers look for a more modern kitchen with more functionality and more space,” she says.
+“Buyers look for a more modern or updated kitchen with more functionality and more space,” she says.
 That’s good news if you have an old and dated kitchen and are itching to update your cupboards or appliances.
 Just be sure not to spend too much – sometimes small changes like changing knobs and handles, resurfacing cabinets, and replacing the countertops can make enough of a difference and transform the entire space.